Regulations effective September 1, 2017.

 |• required Cluster A credits||30|

-NOTE: Note: Clinical courses will only be offered within Alberta.
-Please see LPN to BN Program Clinical Preparation Guide for Students (PDF - 228KB) and NURS 441 Placement Suggestion Process (PDF - 298KB) for more information.
+NOTE: Clinical courses will only be offered within Alberta.
+Please see Post-LPN BN Professional Practice (Clinical) Preparation Guide (PDF - 228KB) and NURS 441 Placement Suggestion Process (PDF - 298KB) for more information.

 |ENGL 255||Introductory Composition (recommended)* or junior/senior level university or equivalent ENGL course||(3)|

 |MATH 216||Computer-oriented Approach to Statistics|

 |Humanities (300/400 level) or Social Science (300/400 level) or Science (300/400 level)||(3)|

 |NURS 316||Review of Pathophysiology and Pharmacology for BN Practice I**||(3)|

 |NURS 317||Review of Pathophysiology and Pharmacology for BN Practice II**||(3)|

 |** BIOL 235, NURS 316, and NURS 317 must be taken with Athabasca University.
 Transfer Credit will not be awarded.|